dpallagolla/project-Euler/Readme.md

-This repo contains solutions in c++ for project euler problems on hackerrank.
+This repo contains solutions in c++/Python for project euler problems on hackerrank.

+#Dwarakesh Pallagolla